-- · Establish peer group, annual base salary and annual incentive compensation amounts for executive officers and, based upon discussions with the Chief Executive Officer, annual incentive levels and the operational and any other goals to be met to earn annual and long-term incentive awards. - Review and evaluate the performance and leadership of the Chief Executive Officer and determine the amounts of annual and any long-term incentive awards and any adjustment to the annual salary and annual incentive compensation amounts based upon such performance and other factors as the Compensation Committee deems appropriate.
+• Establish peer group, annual base salary and annual incentive compensation amounts for executive officers and, determine annual incentive levels and the operational and any other goals to be met to earn annual and long-term incentive awards.

-- Review with the Chief Executive Officer his/her evaluation of the performance of the other executive officers and either approve or recommend Board of Directors approval of, the amounts of annual and any long-term incentive awards and any adjustments to the annual salary and annual incentive compensation amounts based upon such performance and other factors as the Compensation Committee deems appropriate. - · Review the compensation of non-employee directors and recommend to the Board of Directors, for its approval, the components and amounts of compensation for non-employee directors.
+- Review and evaluate the performance and leadership of the Chief Executive Officer and determine the amounts of annual and any long-term incentive awards and any adjustment to the annual salary and annual incentive compensation amounts based upon such performance and other factors as the Compensation Committee deems appropriate. - Review the performance of the other executive officers and either approve or recommend Board of Directors approval of the amounts of annual and any long-term incentive awards and any adjustments to the annual salary and annual incentive compensation amounts based upon such performance and other factors as the Compensation Committee deems appropriate. - Review the compensation of non-employee directors and recommend to the Board of Directors, for its approval, the components and amounts of compensation for non-employee directors.